 Freshwater stingray are something to watch out for when walking in Amazon waters.
 They prefer shallow areas and are commonly encountered by Amazonian locals.
 They pack a painful punch if you happen to pose a threat by accidentally stepping near them while you cool your feet from a forest hike.
 They can grow to over a meter in length, and to give you a clue over how painful their sting actually is, they are known by Amazon locals by their other name, wish-you-were-dead-fish.

 Vampire fish are aptly named after their massive fangs at the front of their bottom jaw giving them a scary appearance.
 They use their teeth to impale other fish as they hunt in the Amazon River and its tributaries.

-You can see by the photo the large muscular tail these arowana fish have.
+Arowana fish have a large muscular tail.
 They use this to jump out of the water in a dramatic display as they attack prey on the water’s surface.
 Arowanas are carnivorous and feed of manageable prey depending on the fish’s size.
 Prey range from insects to birds.
 Arowanas have a primitive lung, which helps them deal with oxygen poor water meaning that they can come to the surface to gulp air.